Go directly to product information

 General advice

-• qīng huā jiāo is the Sichuan pepper par excellence in stir-fries and hot pots
+• qīng huā jiāo is the Szechuan pepper par excellence in stir-fries and hot pots

-• use this Sichuan pepper sparingly, and choose to use the berries whole or ground
+• use this Szechuan pepper sparingly, and choose to use the berries whole or ground

-• let the berry absorb moisture properly, so that the flavor and tartness are optimally utilized, and play with heat (see above)
+• allow the berry to absorb moisture well, so that the flavour and sharpness are optimally utilised, and play with heat (see this)

 Save:

-• store your kampot pepper in closed packaging
+• store your kampot pepper in a closed container

 • preferably store in a dark, dry and cool place